-Because conjugation (and transduction) involve a DSB as the initiating site for recombination, it should not be surprising that the genes which emerged from a screen for mutants defective in sexual recombination, are essential for the repair of DSBs.
-However, the consequence of this nearly singular focus on conjugational recombination events led to the erroneous conclusion that the RecF-pathway serves only a minor function in recombination in the wild-type cells.
-Similarly incorrect, the discovery of the RecF pathway as the set of genes that permitted recombination in the absence of the primary RecBCD-pathway implied that the RecF-pathway was a cryptic recombination pathway that could be activated to compensate for the loss of RecBCD enzyme function.
-Rather, in wild-type cells, the RecF-pathway is responsible for the repair of all SSGs.
+Because conjugation (and transduction) involves a DSB as the initiating site for recombination, it should not be surprising that the genes that emerged from a screen for mutants defective in sexual recombination are essential for the repair of DSBs.
+However, the consequence of this nearly singular focus on conjugational recombination events led to the erroneous conclusion that the RecF pathway serves only a minor function in recombination in wild-type cells.
+Also incorrect was the belief that the discovery of the RecF pathway as the set of genes that permitted recombination in the absence of the primary RecBCD pathway implied that the RecF pathway was a cryptic recombination pathway that could be activated to compensate for the loss of RecBCD enzyme function.
+Rather, in wild-type cells, the RecF pathway is responsible for the repair of all SSGs.
 This conclusion emerged from many studies, but was made clearest from recombination assays that did not employ sexual events.

-A genetic assay that measures recombination between direct repeats of a chromosomal segment allows detection of sister-chromosome exchanges that are required for the repair of DSBs (29).
+A genetic assay system that observes recombination between direct repeats of a chromosomal segment allows following sister chromosome exchanges required for the repair of DSBs (29).
 This assay was developed to approximate the function of homologous recombination in the repair of the DNA lesions produced during replication.
 The recombination events occurring between direct chromosomal repeats are detected in the colony-sectoring recombination assay, since the detected recombination events eliminate the joint-point markers located between the repeats.
-Recombination events detected in this assay, are absolutely dependent on the RecA protein function.
-The recF and recJ mutants display a rec+ phenotype; recB mutants show only slight defect; and recB recJ double mutants are capable of supporting duplication segregation.
-On the other hand, recB recF double mutants are deficient in the recombination between chromosomal direct repeats, suggesting that both RecBCD and RecF pathways play major roles in recombination.
+Recombination events detected in this assay are absolutely dependent on RecA protein function.
+The recF and recJ mutants display a rec^+ phenotype, recB mutants show only a slight defect, and recB recI double mutants are capable of supporting duplication segregation.
+On the other hand, recB recF double mutants are deficient in recombination between chromosomal direct repeats, suggesting that both RecBCD and RecF pathways play major roles in recombination.

-Initiation of homologous recombination on SSGs is presented in Figure 6.
-First, RecFOR complex assembles at the ssDNA-dsDNA junction at the end of SSG containing an complementary 5'-end (Figure 6 (a.)) and facilitates RecA nucleoprotein assembly in the ssDNA region of the gap (55) (Figure 6 (b.)).
-RecFR complex can bind to the 3'-containing end of SSG limiting RecA filament extension into the dsDNA region (82) (Figure 6 (c.)).
-The resulting RecA nucleoprotein filament formed on the SSG can then invade a homologous dsDNA molecule (Figure 6 (d.)).
+Initiation of homologous recombination on SSGs is presented in Fig. 6.
+First, the RecFOR complex assembles at the ssDNA-dsDNA junction of an SSG containing a base-paired 5' end (Fig. 6a) and facilitates RecA nucleoprotein assembly in the ssDNA region of the gap (55) (Fig. 6e).
+The RecFR complex can bind to the 3'-containing end of SSG, limiting RecA filament extension into the dsDNA region (82) (Fig. 6f).
+The resulting RecA nucleoprotein filament formed on the SSG can then invade the homologous dsDNA molecule (Fig. 6g).
 DNA strand exchange followed by heteroduplex extension results in the formation of two Holliday junctions.
-To complete the repair, RecA protein must be removed from the junctions and the Holliday junctions themselves need to be resolved.
-The processing of a Holliday junction into mature recombinant molecules is achieved by the RuvA, RuvB, and RuvC proteins (see (64, 83) for review).
-The RuvA tetramer is a 4-way junction-specific recognition protein that binds to the Holliday junction and induces the square planar conformation of this junction.
+To complete the repair, RecA protein must be removed from the junctions, and the Holliday junctions themselves need to be resolved.
+The processing of a Holliday junction into mature recombinant molecules is achieved by the RuvA, RuvB, and RuvC proteins (see references 64 and 83 for reviews).
+The RuvA tetramer is a four-way junction-specific recognition protein that binds to the Holliday junction and induces the square planar conformation of this junction.
 The RuvB protein is a specialized translocation protein that can "pump" or move DNA through its circular hexameric active form.
-To catalyze branch migration, two hexameric rings of RuvB protein bind to opposing arms of the Holliday junction that was recognized by the RuvA proteins, and then they translocate the dsDNA outward through the center of each ring, resulting in the relative movement of the junction (Figure 6 (h.)).
-RuvC protein is a 4-way junction specific endonuclease that resolves a Holliday junction by symmetrically cleaving opposite arm of the junction to produce the recombinant DNA product molecules (Figure 6 (i.)).
+To catalyze branch migration, two hexameric rings of RuvB protein bind to opposing arms of the Holliday junction that was recognized by the RuvA proteins, and then they translocate the dsDNA outward through the center of each ring, resulting in the relative movement of the junction (Fig. 6h).
+RuvC protein is a four-way junction-specific endonuclease that resolves a Holliday junction by symmetrically cleaving the opposite arm of the junction to